edunwant42/TechCon_HTML/readme.md

 ## 💡 Notes

 - This project is part of the **ALX Frontend Program**, designed to build core skills in HTML.
-- No CSS or JavaScript is used—purely HTML-focused.
+- No CSS or JavaScript is used, purely HTML-focused.

 ## 👨‍💻 Author